-Results of the test pilot program in Wilmington, North Carolina, identified DTV signal reception issues as a major challenge of the DTV transition.
+Results of the test pilot program in Wilmington, NC, identified DTV signal reception issues as a major challenge of the DTV transition.
 There are two separate digital reception issues: the "digital cliff effect" and reduced DTV coverage areas.
 The "digital cliff effect" can be a problem for viewers who currently receive a weak analog signal.
 Unlike analog signals, which when weak or obstructed may be received with fuzzy yet watchable reception, digital signals are received either perfectly or not at all.
 Viewers experiencing the "digital cliff effect" will likely require an antenna modification.
-The FCC has estimated that about 5% of over-theair viewers may need a new antenna due to the "digital cliff effect," equivalent to about 1% of all TV households.
-According to the FCC, the Wilmington data suggest a similar estimate.20
+The FCC has estimated that about 5% of over-the-air viewers may need a new antenna due to the "digital cliff effect," equivalent to about 1% of all TV households.
+According to the FCC, the Wilmington data suggest a similar estimate.38

 The second DTV digital reception issue stems from the fact that some digital stations will have a reduced service contour compared with their current analog service contour.
 In other words, their digital broadcasts may not reach all the households that these stations previously served.
 In Wilmington, a reduced service contour of the NBC affiliate was the leading single cause of consumer complaints to the FCC.
 According to FCC estimates, about 15% of television markets may have a station with significantly reduced coverage after the transition.
-The FCC is currently identifying these markets and analyzing how stations can fill these coverage gaps through such options as an additional antenna, a distributed transmission system or multiple towers, or translator or repeater stations.21
+The FCC is currently identifying these markets and analyzing how stations can fill these coverage gaps through such options as an additional antenna, a distributed transmission system or multiple towers, or translator or repeater stations.39 On November 3, 2008, the FCC approved an order which would permit stations to deploy distributed transmission systems (small antennas that would fill gaps in coverage areas).
+However there is some doubt as to whether interested stations would be able to deploy such systems by the transition date.40